terrimporter/UNITE_ITSClassifier/README.md

 The v1 release can be downloaded from https://github.com/terrimporter/UNITE_ITSClassifier/releases/tag/v1.0 .
 These files are ready to be used with the RDP classifier and were tested using v2.13.
 The original files used to train the classifier v1-ref can be downloaded from https://github.com/terrimporter/UNITE_ITSClassifier/releases/tag/v1.0-ref and include a FASTA sequence file and taxonomy file.

-Assuming that your query sequences are present in the reference set, using these cutoffs should result in at least 80% correct assignments:
+Assuming that your query sequences are present in the reference set, using these bootstrap support cutoffs should result in at least 80% correct assignments:

 Rank | 200 bp
 :--- | :---: